The world of club drugs is dangerous. Learn about the dangers that the most common types of club drugs present to the people who choose to use them.

 In recent years, Brad Pitt has opened up about marijuana usage when he was younger.
 He has spoken out about how his habitual marijuana use may have spurred his much-discussed bout with depression.
 In 2012, he told The Hollywood Reporter, “I was doing the same thing every night and numbing myself to sleep — the same routine: Couldn’t wait to get home and hide out.”
 He has since renounced the drug.

-Inhalants are a variety of drugs that are inhaled — or “huffed” — in order to attain a short-lived high.
+Notorious for being found at raves and dance clubs, inhalants are some of the common types of party drugs that are inhaled — or “huffed” — in order to attain a short-lived high.
 Inhalants are inexpensive and incredibly easy for teens to acquire since they are often simple household items — including whipped cream containers, permanent markers, bleach and other cleaning substances.
 Inhalants are sometimes called “rush drugs” because they offer a brief period of feeling high before the user comes “back down.”
 Among the most serious side effects of inhalants are blackouts and tremors.
 Nicknames for inhalants include “whippets” or “nitrous.”

 Inhalants in the Media